bysiuxvx/react-movie-browser/README.md

 ~~2022 update: The app was initially written in ReactJS, but I have since migrated it to typescript.~~
 <br>
 **2024 update**: yet another migration out of boredom...
 The app is now built in Next.js, database and user authentication have been added on top of other improvements.
+Replaced axios with fetch to benefit from Next.js's caching.
 The UI has not changed or improved much, because I was not **THAT** bored...

 ## Demo